Can an Employer Ask for W2s to Verify Your Income?

 How to Handle a Request for Salary Information

-If your current job carries a lower salary but has other compensating factors like stock options or a superior benefits plan, then you should mention these factors.
-If your current salary is referenced in salary negotiations, then it is appropriate to mention that enhancing your salary is a significant reason you are targeting a new job.
+If your current job carries a lower salary but has other compensating factors like stock options or a superior benefits plan, you should mention these factors.
+If your current salary is referenced in salary negotiations, it is appropriate to mention that enhancing your salary is a significant reason you are targeting a new job.
 You can also point out the differences in the jobs and your expectation to be paid comparably to other employees carrying out that role for their firm.

 How to Get Copies of W-2 Forms

 If you don't have copies of your past W-2 forms, you can ask your employer(s) for a copy or order copies of your past tax returns directly from the IRS.
 The tax return will contain the W-2 information you need.
-If you used tax preparation software, then you will be able to go into your program and print off a W-2.
+If you used tax preparation software, you will be able to go into your program and print off a W-2.

 Most importantly, make sure you are completely honest when providing previous salary information on job applications.
 The last thing a job seeker needs is to be caught in a discrepancy.
 Supplying false information can be grounds for rescinding an offer or dismissal if the employer finds out that you lied.